Brandon-Rozek/website/content/research/clusteranalysis/notes/lec5.md

+---
-# Introduction to Connectivity Based Models
+title: Introduction to Connectivity Based Models
+showthedate: false
+---

 Hierarchical algorithms combine observations to form clusters based on their distance.